Andy-B-123/TargetSiteDuplicationFinder/README.md

 ```

 ### Output
-The output of the program is a slim .bed file with the coordinates of the start and end of the target site duplication event identified above.
+The output of the program is a slim .bed file with the coordinates of the start and end of the target site duplication event identified above, and the first coordinate from the cluster_identifier output in the 4th column.
+Sometimes there can be mild differences in the exact coordinates between the parsing script and region identified by cluster_identifier.
 For the example data there are only two:
 ```
-> cat SlimData.test.WindowSize25.AllTSDs.bed
+> cat TSD_Check.WindowSize_30.bed
-scaffold_29     4822338 4822347
+scaffold_29     4822338 4822347 scaffold_29:4822338
-scaffold_29     6632085 6632099
+scaffold_29     6632085 6632099 scaffold_29:6632085

 ```

 This can be loaded into IGV as a .bed track or intersected with an annotation file using bedtools.

 ### Follow-up
 After identifying interesting TSD sites we can use the output from cluster_identifier for identification of potential repeat elements (or other investigations).